javimartd/the-guardian-v2/README.md

 ## The Guardian News (v2)

 This repository is created for the purpose of acting as a template project for any Android application.
-In addition, it is also used to test different libraries and releases in the Android ecosystem.
+In addition, it is also used to test libraries and releases in the Android ecosystem.

 This app allows you to read the latest news in the world thanks to the API provided by the [The Guardian](https://www.theguardian.com/uk).
-You can read how to use it [here](https://open-platform.theguardian.com/).
+Read how to use it [here](https://open-platform.theguardian.com/).

 <img src = "https://github.com/javimartd/the-guardian-v2/blob/main/screenshots/pixel8_home.png" width ="200" />